DylanZ34/Dylanz.one/README.md

 Setup GitHub pages to with `gh-pages` branch and:

 - Setup A record in GoDaddy point to the IP
-- On GitHub pages setting, registered zyen.ai as the custom domain
+- On GitHub pages setting, registered dylanz.one as the custom domain

 Build & deploy:
 ```bash